ZcashFoundation/zecwallet/README.md

 If you don't have one, safecoinwallet will start its embedded safecoind node.

-Additionally, if this is the first time you're running safecoinwallet or a safecoind daemon, safecoinwallet will download the zcash params (~1.7 GB) and configure `HUSH3.conf` for you.
+Additionally, if this is the first time you're running safecoinwallet or a safecoind daemon, safecoinwallet will download the zcash params (~1.7 GB) and configure `safecoin.conf` for you.

 Pass `--no-embedded` to disable the embedded safecoind and force safecoinwallet to connect to an external node.